 Estwing’s Sure Strike 12 oz.
 Double-Face Gentle Hammer is ideal for putting together woodwork, installing plywood sheets, and working on wood projects involving non-marring strikes.
 To suit a variety of jobs, the hammer has two different kinds of tips, one gentle and one firm.
 This hammer is designed to last.
 It has an authentic, top-grade contoured hickory grip that is 10-1/2 inches long.
 The triple wedge design of the hand ensures a sturdy, stable framework for your tasks.

 The weight of an Estwing hammer has an impact on its power and agility.
 Light hammers offer a more controlled swing, but they are rarely capable of delivering a powerful impact.
-Heavy hammers are harder to wield than light hammers, but they easily drive nails into wood and other materials.
+Heavy hammers are harder to wield than light hammers, but they easily drive framing nail into wood and other materials.
 It’s critical to choose a hammer that you will be able to swing comfortably on a regular basis.

 There are two types of Estwing hammer faces available.
 Smooth and ridged are the two types.
 If you consult a professional, he will advise you to choose the ridged face.
-This hammer provides improved traction when working.
+This Estwing hammer provides improved traction when working.
 There will also be no possibility of the heads sliding off during nail striking.

 The claw hammer’s metal base has two functions: the face smashes nails, and the two-pronged claw extracts nails from the board.
 Fiberglass, hardwood, or metal are used to make the grips.
 For convenience and stress reduction, choose a fiberglass or steel version with a rubberized, polymer, or vinyl handle.

 The ball-peen hammer, often known as an engineer’s hammer, is used for a variety of metalworking operations.
 Rather than having a claw, the ball-peen hammer has a plain hitting surface on one side and a spherical one on the other.
 The solid steel ball peen head is less prone to shatter than a claw hammer’s, specially designed for driving nails and cold saws, setting rivets, and shaping metals.
-These are generally constructed of hickory, unlike claw hammers, which come with a range of grips.
+These hand tools are generally constructed of hickory, unlike claw hammers, which come with a range of grips.